-- WCCHD is offering COVID-19 vaccinations at our Public Health Centers for ages 5 years and older.
+WCCHD is offering free flu and COVID-19 vaccinations at our Public Health Centers for ages six months and up.

 - WCCHD offers COVID-19 booster shots for individuals who have completed their initial series.
-WCCHD has Moderna, Pfizer, and J&J boosters.
+WCCHD has Moderna and Pfizer.

 - National Vaccine Finder: www.vaccines.gov